rifaterdemsahin/thanoswithdockerandminikube/1_RealEnvironments.md

-# Thanos and Helm Chart Testing Project
+# Enviroment : Minikube Thanos and Helm Chart Testing Project

 This project is designed to test the deployment and functionality of Thanos using Bitnami Helm charts.